-Saúde e Sociedade takes the practice guidelines and the plagiarism policy elaborated by the Committee on Publications Ethics -- COPE (https://publicationethics.org) as a reference and, from 2019 onwards, will adopt specific softwares to measure textual or content similarity between the material submitted to assessment/publication and other publications, including those of the authors.
+Saúde e Sociedade takes the practice guidelines and the plagiarism policy elaborated by the Committee on Publications Ethics - COPE as a reference and, since 2019, it adopts specific softwares to measure textual or content similarity between the material submitted to assessment/publication and other publications, including those of the authors.

 The intellectual output disseminated by the journal must be authorial and original.
 The editorial board will ascertain inadequate practices for scientific purposes, according to the aforementioned principles, without prejudice to the critical academic production and the expression of freedom of thought.

 The Journal emphatically refutes all forms of plagiarism or any attempt of misappropriation of others' intellectual work, including self-plagiarism based on the demands of academic productivism, which is incompatible with the responsible knowledge sharing.
 The originality of pieces submitted to assessment/publication is considered both with regards to the authorial sources of the developed and/or referred contents and to the formal aspects of writing.

 Upon submitting the texts, we request the authors to ponder about the actual need to include them name of co-authors in manuscripts, including the cases of participation of academic research supervisors and coordinators.
 There must be a particular caution regarding works derived from Master's, PhD's and post-doc research, so that the authors do not commit self-plagiarism.
 Even in the cases of manuscripts inspired by or derived from stricto sensu research, it is important that the sources of contents, while preserving the identity of authors during the assessment process, are duly referred to and the text is effectively original.

 In case the text results from research funded by public or private entities, this information must be